alexeilebedev/openacr/README.md

     'mdbg acr' debugs acr
     'mdbg "mdbg acr"' debugs the debugger debugging acr (in principle)

-And of course, as already mentioned above, even though this is amazingly fun, the point of these tools is not to compile themselves; The point is to allow the creation of new applications, using ssim files to describe new domains while continuing to apply the same small set of tools -- bash, acr, perl, etc. on each cycle.
+And of course, even though this is fun, the point of these tools is not to compile themselves; That economy is just a by-product of some naming conventions.
+The point is to allow the creation of new applications, using plain-text files to describe new domains while continuing to apply the same small set of tools -- bash, acr, perl, etc. on each cycle.

 ## Ssim files